 While the new graduate policy applies to all of TRU's graduate programs it represents a minimum expectation; individual programs can set standards that are higher provided that students are informed of these higher standards in writing prior to admission.
-The notice of higher standards can be disseminated in materials such as the application package or on mediums including the program website, among other locations.
+The notice of higher standards can be disseminated in materials such as the application package etter Grade Definitions xcellent.
+First Class Standing.